Fact: writing is made of words, not ideas.

-Fact: writing and ideas and content all refer to different entities.
+Fact: writing, ideas, and content all refer to different entities.

 “I myself prefer an Argentine fantasy.
 God did not create a Book of Nature of the old sorts Europeans imagined.
 He wrote a Borgesian library, each book of which is as brief as possible, yet each book of which is inconsistent with every other.
 For each book, there is some humanly accessible bit of Nature [‘the natural’] such that that book, and no other, makes possible the comprehension, prediction and influencing of what’s going on” — Ian Hacking on Borges and Berkeley